World Literature (WLIT)

 WLIT 204.
 Heroes and Hustlers in Roman Literature.
 3 Units.

-This course constitutes the second half of a sequence on Classical literature.
-Its main themes are heroism vs. self-promotion, love vs. lust, and the struggle between democracy and tyranny.
-These topics are traced in a variety of literary genres from the period of the Roman republic well into the empire.
+Students will read major works of Latin literature in English translation to explore the nature and significance of heroism vs. self-promotion, love vs. lust, and the struggle between democracy and tyranny.
+These topics are traced in a variety of literary genres from the period of the Roman Republic well into the Empire.
 Parallels with modern life and politics will be drawn.
 Offered as CLSC 204 and WLIT 204.
 Counts as a CAS Global & Cultural Diversity course.
+Counts as a Communication Intensive course.
+Counts as a Understanding Global Perspectives course.

 WLIT 205.
 Readings from the Epic of Gilgamesh.
 3 Units.